-Needless to say, few bands in rock and roll history have so willingly wrapped themselves in mystery and misdirection like BOC did, to the extent that their music frequently took a backseat to their perplexing words of intrigue.
+Few bands in rock 'n' roll history have so willingly wrapped themselves in mystery and misdirection like Blue Oyster Cult did, to the extent that their music frequently took a backseat to their perplexing words of intrigue.
 Whether these were totally imagined or truly rescued from some arcane repository of planetary secrets, one can only guess.
 But whatever the answer, in retrospect, this approach ensured that the band's discography possessed the qualities of conspiracy theories, only propagated in musical form, naturally.

-As had been the case with the previous year’s debut, the band’s manager and de facto propaganda director, Sandy Pearlman, was deeply involved with the songwriting process; but BOC also looked elsewhere for collaborators, working with Pearlman's fellow Crawdaddy!
-Magazine contributor, caustic rock critic Richard Meltzer, on ‘Teen Archer,’ and emerging punk poetess Patti Smith on ‘Baby Ice Dog.’
-Both of these showcased broader dynamic experiments leading to utmost melodic fruition on the revealing ‘Wings Wetted Down’ – a glimpse of things to come.
+As had been the case with the previous year’s debut, band manager and de facto propaganda director Sandy Pearlman was deeply involved with the songwriting process.
+BOC also looked elsewhere for collaborators, however, working with Pearlman's fellow Crawdaddy! magazine contributor Richard Meltzer on "Teen Archer," and emerging punk poetess Patti Smith on "Baby Ice Dog."
+Both of these showcased broader dynamic experiments leading to utmost melodic fruition on the revealing "Wings Wetted Down" – a glimpse of things to come.